adielcristo/symfony-doc-pt-br/templates.rst

 `Twig Extensions`_ allow the creation of custom functions, filters, and more to use in your Twig templates.
-Before writing your own Twig extension, check if the filter/function that you need is already implemented in:
+Before writing your own Twig extension, check if the filter/function that you need is not already implemented in:

 * The `default Twig filters and functions`_;
 * The :doc:`Twig filters and functions added by Symfony </reference/twig_reference>`;